List of The Young and the Restless characters introduced in 2012: Jamie Vernon

 Jamie Vernon first appeared on October 23, 2012, as a teenaged high school student whom Ronan Malloy (Jeff Branson) mentors.
 Jamie was introduced by head writer Josh Griffith to address a cyberbullying storyline.
 The character was introduced by Griffith for a storyline about cyberbullying with Summer Newman (Hunter King).
 On the storyline, Griffith said: "Summer is in such a screwed-up state over the divorce of her parents that she misguidedly decides to hurt Ronan by hurting this kid he cares so much about.
 She uses her phony online persona called 'Brittni' to form a relationship with Jamie and draw information out of him — deeply personal and hurtful stuff about his past troubles with the law — and then she blasts it out to everyone on FacePlace.
 She'll also be using texting and instant messaging to disparage him further.
 She realizes he's a kid who's had a really terrible life and that she's doing things to him he doesn't deserve.
 But, at that point, it's way too late.
 The tiger is out of the cage."
 On the topic of the storyline's slated duration on the soap, Griffith stated: The bullying will continue for a couple of months before it reaches a powerful climax.
 It will then spin into a whole other direction involving Fen Baldwin (Max Ehrich) and his parents Michael (Christian LeBlanc), who is the district attorney, and Lauren (Tracey E. Bregman).
 This is more than just a cautionary tale about bullying and the dangerous consequences it has for our young characters.
 This will have huge ramifications for their families."
-In February 2013, Polo finished his five-month stint with The Young and the Restless.
+Polo departed on February 22, 2013, after a four-month stint.